Nikon 10-24mm f/3.5-4.5G ED AF-S DX Nikkor Wide-Angle Zoom Lens for Nikon

 What’s not so good about this lens?

 First of all, the price of the Nikon 10-24mm lens is not fantastic.
 It costs about $1,000 (check the current price on Amazon here).
-I think this lens is slightly over-priced, but then again… I can’t think of another lens with similar quality that offers such a wide angle of view.
+Right now you can pick up a Tokina 11-16mm lens for half the cost that is significantly sharper.

 The distortion on the lens is quite dramatic at 10mm.
 That’s obviously to be expected, but it seems to be more out-of-control on this lens than on other wide-angle lenses.
 Fortunately, the new lens correction tools in Lightroom and Adobe Camera Raw can help to remove some of the distortion if you want perfect lines.